lbussy/WsprryPi/docs/operations/index.md

 ### Command Line Help File

 ```
-******
-Usage: (WSPR --help output):
-******
+Wsprry Pi running on: Raspberry Pi 2B or 3B (BCM2837).
 Usage:
   wspr [options] callsign locator tx_pwr_dBm f1 <f2> <f3> ...
     OR
   wspr [options] --test-tone f

 Options:
   -h --help
     Print out this help screen.
   -p --ppm ppm
     Known PPM correction to 19.2MHz RPi nominal crystal frequency.
   -s --self-calibration
     Check NTP before every transmission to obtain the PPM error of the
-      crystal (default setting.)
+    crystal (default setting.).
   -f --free-running
     Do not use NTP to correct frequency error of RPi crystal.
   -r --repeat
     Repeatedly, and in order, transmit on all the specified command line
     freqs.
   -x --terminate <n>
     Terminate after n transmissions have been completed.
   -o --offset
     Add a random frequency offset to each transmission:
       +/- 80 Hz for WSPR
       +/- 8 Hz for WSPR-15
   -t --test-tone freq
     Simply output a test tone at the specified frequency.
-Only used
+Only used for
-      for debugging and to verify calibration.
+    debugging and to verify calibration.
   -l --led
     Use LED when transmitting (TAPR board).
   -n --no-delay
     Transmit immediately, do not wait for a WSPR TX window.
-Used
+Used for
-      for testing only.
+    testing only.
+  -i --ini-file
+    Load parameters from an ini file.
+Supply path and file name.
+  -D --daemon-mode
+    Run with terse messaging.

+Frequencies can be specified either as an absolute TX carrier frequency,
+or using one of the following strings:

+  LF, LF-15, MF, MF-15, 160m, 160m-15, 80m, 60m, 40m, 30m, 20m,
+  17m, 15m, 12m, 10m, 6m, 4m, and 2m

+If a string is used, the transmission will happen in the middle of the
+WSPR region of the selected band.

+The "-15" suffix indicates the WSPR-15 region of band.

+Transmission gaps can be created by specifying a TX frequency of 0.
 ```

 ### Mandatory Command Line Entries